canonical/snapd/docs/security.md

 # Security policy

-Most of the security aspects of the system will be done via interfaces and slots and plugs.
-However for compatibility with the 15.04 snappy architecture there is a special interface type called `old-security` that can be used to migrate using the 15.04 syntax.
+Most of the security aspects of the system will be done via interfaces, slots and plugs.
+However for compatibility with the 15.04 snappy architecture there is a special interface called `old-security` that can be used to migrate using the 15.04 syntax.
 See the example below for the various ways the `old-security` interface can be used.